dustinpfister/blog_posts/_posts/threejs-box-geometry.md

 layout: post
 categories: three.js
 id: 853
-updated: 2022-04-19 08:49:24
+updated: 2022-04-19 10:39:03
-version: 1.47
+version: 1.48
 ---

-After looking over my old content on [three js](https://threejs.org/) it would seem that I never took a moment to write a post On the [Box Geometry Constructor](https://threejs.org/docs/#api/en/geometries/BoxGeometry).
+After looking over my old content on [three js](https://threejs.org/) it would seem that I never took a moment to write a post on the [Box Geometry Constructor](https://threejs.org/docs/#api/en/geometries/BoxGeometry).
 I guess I thought that I knew what I need to know about it and thus I could move on to more advanced topics, if so maybe that was a mistake.
 Better late than never though so I thought I would take a moment to work out some examples centered around just using the basic Box Geometry constructor in three.js as a way to create a Geometry to be used with a Mesh in a three.js scene.

 This will then be a basic post, or at least it will start out that way, for those of you that have some more experienced with three.js I might get into some more advanced topics towards then end of the post, just for the sake of not letting this post end up being to thin.
-There is just starting out with a simple moving cube example which is not so hard, but then there is getting into how to go about skinning a cube with textures, and not just simple solid color maps with the basic material in that regard.
+Starting out with this constructor is simple enough with a simple moving cube example which is not so hard, but then there is getting into how to go about skinning a cube with textures, and not just simple solid color maps with the basic material in that regard.
+Looking into the box geometry in depth is a good way to lean more about more advanced topics with geometry in general with it comes to the various attributes of a buffer geometry instance.

 <!-- more -->